robenkleene/audio-references/max/max-for-live/max-for-live-design.md

 - The black background section for visual content typically extends all the way to bottom of the device (with the standard `2px` margin at the bottom, but that's not in the drawable area)
 - Tabs use a black background, and the selected tab visually connects to the black content area below it (i.e., the tab bar and the visual area appear as one continuous black region)

-## Control Spacing
+## Control Grouping Spacing

-- When a Live device has a single column of full size controls, the panel behind the controls should be `53px` (resulting in a Retina Display width of `106px`)
+Spacing when a background panel is shown behind controls to group them.

-- Two columns of controls is `113px` (`226px` Retina Display width)
+- Generally the rule that determines the width of the background panel is `4px` (`8px` Retina Display width) padding on each side of the longest control
+- A short control (toggle button) is `46px` (`92px` Retina Display width), this makes the width of the column `46px + 4px * 2 = 54px` (`108px` Retina Display width)

 ## Color